dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-26-deeplearning-ai-course-2.md

 - You can execute the graph multiple times as you've seen in model()
 - The backpropagation and optimization is automatically done when running the session on the "optimizer" object.

-👉 Check more details about code in [the notebook](https://github.com/dinhanhthi/deeplearning-coursera-solutions/blob/master/course-2/week-3/TensorFlow_Tutorial_v3b.ipynb).
+👉 Check more details about the codes in [the notebook](https://github.com/dinhanhthi/deeplearning-coursera-solutions/blob/master/course-2/week-3/TensorFlow_Tutorial_v3b.ipynb).

 {% endkatexmm %}